 Need to lose weight?
 You’re not alone.
 Talk to your doctor.
 You may be able to get free help through your health care plan* under the Affordable Care Act.

 Most health insurance plans, including all plans purchased through the Marketplace, now include obesity screening and counseling, with no copays or deductibles.
 When you go in for a physical, your doctor will usually check your weight and height.
-With those numbers, he or she can figure out your body mass index, or BMI.
+With those numbers, they can figure out your body mass index, or BMI.
 A BMI of 25 or higher is overweight.
 A BMI of 30 or more is obese.

 If your doctor finds that you fit the medical guidelines for obesity, you may get counseling sessions on diet and weight reduction.
 This may include one-on-one meetings, or you may get weight loss advice and support in a group such as Weight Watchers.
 Check with your insurance plan for more information.